mikeperry-tor/mission-improbable/README.md

 You also need a Java JRE/JDK 1.7 or higher, git, gcc, g++, and openssl development packages (libssl-dev or openssl-devel).

+Your phone also will need to have OEM Unlocking enabled from the "Developer Options" menu in order to unlock fastboot.
+Go to Settings->About Phone and click on Build Number 5 times to enable Developer Options.
+The Developer Options menu will appear in Settings, and the OEM Unlocking switch is present there.

 You need some other things, too, but the scripts will download them for you.
 Run ./run_all.sh with torsocks if you want to fetch that stuff via Tor.